A Comparative Evaluation of Quantification Methods: Experimental Setup

 with

 denoting the Kullback-Leibler divergence.
-Since the Kullback-Leibler divergence is not defined when $\theta_i = 0$ and $p_i \not= 0$ for some $i\leq L$, we smoothed the distributions by a small value $\varepsilon=10^{-8}$ to avoid this problem.
+Since the Kullback-Leibler divergence is not defined when $\hat{p}_i = 0$ and $p_i \not= 0$ for some $i\leq L$, we smoothed the distributions by a small value $\varepsilon=10^{-8}$ to avoid this problem.

 We chose the AE score due to its interpretability as well as its robustness against outliers.
-Note that this definition corresponds directly to the total variation between the predicted categorical probability distribution and the ground-truth distribution.
-In contrast to related studies as conducted by \cite{gonzalez-castro_class_2013}, we do not use the \emph{Mean Absolute Error (MAE)}, i.e., we do not divide by the number $L$ of predicted classes.
-This avoids having different upper bounds for the error depending on $L$, which would make results less comparable, specifically in multiclass quantification settings.
+In contrast to related studies as conducted by \cite{gonzalez-castro_class_2013}, we do not use the \emph{Mean Absolute Error}, i.e., we do not divide by the number $L$ of predicted classes.
+This avoids having different upper bounds for the error depending on $L$, which may make the resulting values harder to interpret, specifically when the number of classes is high, such as in the LeQua case study where $L=28$.
 The NKLD score---in contrast to the AE score---particularly punishes quantifiers which marginalize the minority class.
-Both measures are bounded to the same interval for both binary and multiclass quantification, with both values obtaining their minimum (and optimal value) at 0, and the maximum of the $AE1$ score being 2, while the maximum NKLD value is 1.
+Both measures are bounded to the same interval for both binary and multiclass quantification, with both values obtaining their minimum (and optimal value) at 0, and the maximum of the AE score being 2, while the maximum NKLD value is 1.